johanley/postscript-notes/README.md

 a distinct "character" syntax or data type and does not require that the integer elements of a string encode any particular character set.
 String objects may also be used to hold arbitrary binary data.**""

-"To enhance program portability, strings appearing literally as part of a PostScript program should be limited to characters from the printable ASCII character set, with other characters inserted by means of the \ddd escape conventions..."
+*"To enhance program portability, strings appearing literally as part of a PostScript program should be limited to characters from the printable ASCII character set, with other characters inserted by means of the \ddd escape conventions..."*
 (I'm successfully ignoring this advice when injecting data into a PostScript template.
 I don't think it's necessary for my purposes, at least.)

-PostScript predates Unicode!
-See below for an important remark about encoding.
+**PostScript predates Unicode.** See below for an important remark about encoding.

 Dictionaries:
 * are central to the language
 * are where data is stored
 * there's always a <em>current dictionary</em>
-* there's a **stack of dictionaries**: systemdict (the lowest, for built-in operators; read-only), globaldict, GlobalFontDirectory, userdict, FontDirectory, ...
+* there's a **stack of dictionaries**: `systemdict` (the lowest, for built-in operators; read-only), `globaldict`, `GlobalFontDirectory`, `userdict`, `FontDirectory`, ...
 * you often create your own dictionaries to go on top of userdict (local variable idiom)
 * **searches by key-name proceed from the top of the dictionary stack to the bottom**
 * **if you define something with the same name as a built-in operator, you will hide/override the built-in implementation**
-* the operator **def** adds new data to a dictionary (it acts like a 'put')
+* the operator `def` adds new data to a dictionary (it acts like a 'put')

 The Five Stacks: